Starklosch/OpenTK-PathTracer/README.md

 The renderer also features [Depth of Field](https://en.wikipedia.org/wiki/Depth_of_field), which can be controlled with two variables at runtime through [ImGui](https://github.com/ocornut/imgui).
 `FocalLength` is the distance an object appears in focus.
-`ApertureRadius` controlls how strongly objects out of focus are blured.
+`ApertureDiamter` controlls how strongly objects out of focus are blured.

 If a ray does not hit any object the color is retrieved from a precomputed cubemap.
 The atmospheric scattering in this cubemap is calculated in yet an other Compute Shader at startup.